Somewhere between camping and glamping is the exciting world of cabin camping, and Vermont State Parks has lots of options!

 I’ve been exploring Vermont State Parks since before I could walk, but over the past few years, I decided that cabin camping was exactly what I needed.
 And I think it may be what you need too!

-Here’s what you should know about staying in the Vermont camping cabins through Vermont State Parks.
+Here’s what you should know about staying in a Vermont cabin through Vermont State Parks and why this is one of our favorite ways to get outside for a weekend adventure.

 The cabins in Vermont State Parks have a full-size futon and twin bunk beds, which take up roughly half the space in a cabin and sleep four comfortably.

 They’re much larger than your standard four-person tent and only slightly smaller than your average hotel room.
-Sure it’s a squeeze if you plan on spending a lot of time in the cabin, but not a problem if you know your bunkmates well and love spending time together.
+Sure, it’s a squeeze if you plan on spending a lot of time in the cabin, but it’s not a problem if you know your bunkmates well and love spending time together.

-You could even put two more people on the floor or in a tent outside the cabin (the parks allow up to six people at each cabin site).
+You could even put two more people on the floor or in a tent outside the cabin (Vermont State Parks allow up to six people at each cabin site).

 If you’re planning on renting a cabin for a family vacation, I would recommend bringing art supplies and board games for those rainy days.
 And maybe keep the shoes out on the porch, especially if you have teenage boys.